zhanglei923/CrossPage/README.md

                 alert('red alarm!');
         });

-        //broadcast this event from any iframe, pages with this event defination will be triggered.
+        //broadcast this event to frames, iframe page which has this event binding will be triggered.
         $.crosspage.broadcast('myEvent');

         //or you can broadcast to assigned frames by using selector